Frequently Asked Questions

 What about my CAL-X Kits?

 You should send any and all P320 slides with your shipment, as the striker(s) will be replaced, and the slide(s) will need the disconnector cut.
+You should also include the grip module for subcompact models as these need to be replaced as part of the upgrade as well.

 Does this affect the MHS pistol?